 For a long time, the beauty industry was lacking in options for BIPOC consumers, and although it still has a long way to go, there is now a variety of amazing black-owned beauty brands on the market that are leading by example and raising the bar for what is acceptable in terms of beauty inclusivity.
 Some of these brands cater specifically to the BIPOC community, providing products that were previously non-existent or non-accessible, and others are beauty brands offering a wide variety of products for all skin/hair types.
 All began with thoughtful origin stories.

 One of the most notable black-owned beauty brands is none other than Fenty Beauty by Rihanna.
 Rihanna was inspired to create Fenty Beauty after years of experimenting with the best-of-the-best in beauty—and still seeing a void in the industry for products that performed across all skin types and tones.
-Now the brand has a wide selection of makeup and beauty products and is known for having an extensive shade range.
+The brand is known for its wide selection of makeup and extensive shade range.

 KNC Beauty, named after its founder Kristen Noel Crawley, was inspired when she saw a wall of lip masks while in Tokyo!
 She then realized that there were no natural lip masks on the market, so KNC Beauty was born.
 Kristen created the first all-natural, collagen-infused lip mask, which has since blown up on social media.
-The brand started with lip masks and now also offers eye and face masks as well!
+The brand now also offers eye and face masks, too!

 Nancy Twine, the founder and CEO of Briogeo, previously worked in finance but decided to pivot after the loss of her mom lead her on a soul-searching journey.
 She found herself reconnected with past memories including those of creating custom beauty treatments using natural ingredients, alongside her mom in the kitchen.
 This ultimately inspired Nancy to make a larger impact in the natural beauty world with Briogeo, a haircare brand catering to all hair types.
 Briogeo has since created quite the name for itself and has a massive cult following!